pixelmatix/AnimatedGIFs/README.md

 AnimatedGIFs
 ============
-This example displays 32x32 GIF animations loaded from a SD Card connected to the Teensy 3.1 The GIFs must be 32x32 pixels exactly
+This example displays 32x32 GIF animations loaded from a SD Card connected to the Teensy 3.1

+The GIFs must be 32x32 pixels exactly

-Wiring is on the default Teensy 3.1 SPI pins, and chip select can be on any GPIO, set by defining SD_CS in the code
+Wiring is on the default Teensy 3.1 SPI pins, and chip select can be on any GPIO (customize by defining SD_CS in the code)

 Function     | Pin
 -------------|----